Ethenyl/Ethenyl.github.io/_posts/2020-09-01-an-alternative-git-branching-model.md

 Performing a back merge is a pretty straightforward process, once a new stable version or a hotfix has been released into production, the production branch needs to be merged back into the development branch.

-This will ensure that all tags and hotfixes are back ported into the development branches so nothing in lost in translation.
+This will ensure that all tags and hotfixes are back ported into the development branches so nothing is lost in translation.

 ---